betaflight/betaflight.com/docs/wiki/guides/current/Magnetometer.md

 Check the `mag_calibration` CLI numbers after each run to confirm that you are getting consistent values.

-You can be happy that things are pretty good if the values are within 20-30 field strengt units from run to run.
+You can be happy that things are pretty good if the values are within 20-30 field strength units from run to run.

 The calibration can be confirmed by: